syl22-00/pocketsphinx.js/README.md

 ## 4.4 Using `CallbackManager`

-In order to facilitate the interaction with the recognizer worker, we have made a simple utility that helps associate callbacks to be executed when the worker posts a message responding to a commend you sent.
+In order to facilitate the interaction with the recognizer worker, we have made a simple utility that helps associate callbacks to be executed when the worker posts a message responding to a command you sent.
 You can find `callbackManager.js` in `webapp/js`.

 To use it, first create a new instance of CallbackManager: